person skating

 That means you can get your daily vehicle permit online up to five days in advance.

 When you arrive at the park for day use there’s no need to stop at the office and check in.
-Just go on in and start having fun!
+After you have Reserved and Pre-Registered online, just go on in and start having fun!

 If you plan to visit Arrowhead during one of these races you can expect the park to be extra busy.